August 12 , 2018

 Take a stroll over the famous Pont des Amours, a romantic footbridge for lovers.
 With views like these, it’s easy to see why.

-If you feel like a longer, but not strenuous walk, you can follow the seren Promenade de Thiou that leads to Cran-Gevrier, a residential area.
+If you feel like a longer, but not strenuous walk, you can follow the serene Promenade de Thiou that leads to Cran-Gevrier, a residential area.
 It’s about 30 minutes to walk there and a really pleasant stroll with bikers, ducks and the calming sounds of the river.

 It goes without saying that you’ll want to make a visit to the bakery.
-Try the Biscuit de Savoy, a local specialty that is really more cake than biscuit – a light and airy confection dusted with powdered sugar.
+Try the Biscuit de Savoie, a local specialty that is really more cake than biscuit – a light and airy confection dusted with powdered sugar.

 There are paddleboats resting all around the lake just waiting patiently for someone to come and steer them out over the peaceful, inviting waters of Lac d’Annecy.